Skip to content

 Margin protected

-The underdelivery you catch while the campaign still runs.
+The under-delivery you catch while it still runs.

-Underdelivery against a sold campaign isn’t fixable after flight — it’s a make-good, and the inventory you owe is free.
-VM catches the pacing trajectory mid-flight, while there’s still time to fix the cause and hit the guarantee.
+Under-delivery isn't fixable after flight — it's a makegood, free inventory you owe.
+VM catches the trajectory mid-flight, with time to hit the guarantee.

 Connect once.